xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 Note: Output is truncated
 {: .notice--info}

-So as per the explanation above, we could see the replication is happening on all the LCs in the system and all the NPUs on each LC.
+From the above outputs, we could see the replication is happening on all the LCs in the system and all the NPUs on each LC.
 Note that the programming of the ingress traditional ACLs is happening on the external TCAM for a LC based on J2 (same as normal L3 interface) and on the internal TCAM for LCs based on J/J+.
 TCAM resources are used even if the LCs are not part of that particular BVI or BD.

 ### Ingress V6 ACL